Freedom granted to man who beheaded bus passenger in Canada

 In a written decision, the review board said it "is of the opinion that the weight of evidence does not substantiate that Mr. Baker poses a significant threat to the safety of the public."

-Baker said he heard the voice of God telling him to kill the man or "die immediately."
+Baker said he heard the voice of God telling him to kill the young carnival worker or "die immediately."

-He repeatedly stabbed McLean while he fought for his life.
+He repeatedly stabbed McLean while the young man fought for his life.
 As passengers fled the bus, Baker continued stabbing and mutilating the body before he was arrested.
 He severed McLean's head, displaying it to some of the passengers outside the bus, witnesses said.

 The Supreme Court of Canada ruled in 1999 that a review board must order an absolute discharge if a person doesn't pose a significant threat to public safety.